awsdocs/aws-direct-connect-user-guide/doc_source/WorkingWithVirtualInterfaces.md

 # Virtual Interfaces<a name="WorkingWithVirtualInterfaces"></a>

 You must create a virtual interface to begin using your AWS Direct Connect connection\.
 You can create a private virtual interface to connect to your VPC, or you can create a public virtual interface to connect to AWS services that aren't in a VPC, such as Amazon S3 and Amazon Glacier\.
 You can configure multiple virtual interfaces on a single AWS Direct Connect connection\.
-For private virtual interfaces, you need one private virtual interface for each VPC to connect to from the AWS Direct Connect connection\.
+For private virtual interfaces, you need one private virtual interface for each VPC to connect to from the AWS Direct Connect connection or you need to use a Direct Connect Gateway\.
+See [Direct Connect Gateway](https://docs.aws.amazon.com/directconnect/latest/UserGuide/direct-connect-gateways.html) for more details\.

 To connect to other AWS services using IPv6 addresses, check the service documentation to verify that IPv6 addressing is supported\.